Silfaz/digitalgarden/content/fungi/fungi_main.md

 - ...

 ## Growing mushrooms
-[[fungi/Yellow oyster mushrooms]] grew quite well in the living room in a perforated plastic box on top of damp Vermiculite.
+[Yellow oyster mushrooms](fungi/Yellow%20oyster%20mushrooms.md) grew quite well in the living room in a perforated plastic box on top of damp Vermiculite.

 ## Growing filamentous fungi